-SOCW 543 Fundraising and Grant Writing (2)
+SOCW 543 Fundraising, Grant Writing, and Fiscal Decision Making (3)

-This course prepares students for potential fundraising and grant writing responsibilities in human services organizations.
-Students work with local agencies to assess and analyze funding resources, strategies, and skills, and collaborate on grant proposals or other fundraising events and/or activities.
-Issues specific to religiously-based and international organizations are explored.
-Recommended prerequisite: Organizational Behavior and Management
+This course prepares students for potential fundraising, grant writing, and fiscal decision-making responsibilities in human services organizations.
+Students work with local agencies and their administrators to assess and analyze funding resources, strategies, skills, and decision-making processes.
+Assignments focus on actual grant writing, participation in fundraising activities, and assessing fiscal priorities in the management of agency budgets.